jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

 updatedAt: Tue Nov 05 2024 11:20:30 GMT+0000 (Coordinated Universal Time)
 ---

 Dealing with offline remote data is fundamental to ensuring data synchronization and consistency between the mobile app and the remote data source, allowing users to continue using the app and performing actions without interruption.
 Queue operations provide the functionality needed when the device regains network connectivity and manages a sequence of elements in a specific order.
-The commands in the queue can be manipulated to reduce the number of calls to the remote data store.&#x20;
+The commands in the queue can be manipulated to reduce the number of calls to the remote data store.

 ## What happens to data when you are offline?